roberto-ceraolo/natquest/README.md

 | Evaluating | 11.54% | 13.74% |
 | Creating | 0.17% | 13.62% |

-Table 2: Comparison of non-natural questions in curated tests and our NatQuest in terms of open-endedness and cognitive complexity.
+Table 2: Comparison of questions in curated tests and our Quriosity in terms of open-endedness and cognitive complexity.

 ## Code Setup